How we are funded

 As a diverse organisation with services that support so many vulnerable people, our processes, policies, GDPR and safeguarding practices need to be robust and wide-ranging.
 We take our responsibilities to comply with regulation and legislation seriously and have a structure in place to check our operations and provide direction.

-Take a look at our 2018 Impact Report for more detail.
+Take a look at our 2019 Trustee Report for more detail.
 The Charity regularly monitors pay rates and is therefore confident that men and women are paid equally for doing similar jobs across the organisation.
-The detail can be seen here in our Gender Pay Gap report.
+The detail can be seen here in our 2020 Gender Pay Gap report.

 Licensed Trade Charity Trustees Report 2019